 The country disaggregation of electoral results shows that the CR/R parties prevailed in this latter area, and we have argued that the resulting political commitment is for the status quo.
 By contrast, CL/L parties (and various euro-sceptical movements) prevailed in the countries of global dissatisfaction basically by channelling the call for change of economic policies.
 The intensity of the economic crisis is a relevant factor in this picture, but possibly not exhaustive.
 Maybe that, as the crisis is perceived to subside, as our STI suggests, the citizens' attitude will change.
-However, enough evidence is not yet available, while the dramatic security-immigration crisis may replace the economic crisis as the most salient issue in shaping the public opinion.
+However, enough evidence is not yet available.

-Our analysis is rather pessimistic that the prospect of 'Completing Europe's Economic and Monetary Union' with further political integration in the EZ may find support 'from below'.
+Our analysis conveys pessimism as to whether 'Completing Europe's Economic and Monetary Union' with further political integration may find support 'from below'.
 It seems that if a chance exists to prompt support, it is by making political integration a vehicle to major changes in the EZ policies as claimed in countries of global dissatisfaction.
 Yet this prospect may find opposition in the countries of global satisfaction.
 By contrast, if the aim of creating new common policy-making institutions - e.g. the 'EZ Minister of Finance' - is one of pouring old wine in new bottles, the opposition will arise from the countries of global dissatisfaction.
 Thus, the political stalemate facing the choice between 'more vs. less Europe' is now rooted in the citizens' will, so that it can hardly be resolved by pressure 'from below' in a predictable future.
 Our conjecture is, however, that this stalemate is not a lasting 'equilibrium'.
 Either the status quo of the EZ institutional and policy framework will shortly generate generalized benefits for all members as promised by its supporters, or the prevailing global dissatisfaction and the demand for change may push - and perhaps are actually pushing - in the opposite direction of further dis-integration.